 —the insertion of a tube-like instrument into the heart through an artery

-The doctor will tell you if your child needs to stop taking medicines.
+The doctor will tell you if your child needs to stop taking medications.

 Ask the doctor when your child should stop eating or drinking before the surgery.

 will be used.
 It will block pain and keep your child asleep through the surgery.